-By being able to choose your own hours and where you work means you’re likely to be more productive.
+Being able to choose your own hours and where you work means you’re likely to be more productive.

 And it’s not just great for my fellow morning haters.
-It’s great for that worker who lives miles from the office and has to fight through rush hour traffic.
+It’s excellent for that worker who lives miles from the office and has to fight through rush hour traffic.
 Rather than starting the day stressed from travel, they’ll be calm and ready to log on, probably earlier than if they had gone into the office.

 And what about the people who have dependents, such as elderly parents?
 Having the option to work from home means that they can continue with their career and also be able to give their dependents the care that they need.